dominicjunik/mod1-project/README.md

 - More Tiles: Currently the game is fixed to generate 16 tiles, however, the code was created such that any number of new symbols can be added to the array.
 The variable `keyArray` stores the keypair (logic) and symbol (image) in objects that will be generated into pairs of tiles using the `generateLogicBoard()` and `generateTiles()` functions.
 All that is required is to add more objects to the `keyArray` and to scale up the size of the `.game-window` to align the tiles into a square.

-## How to Play
-This game is hosted on GitHub Pages.
-[Follow this link](https://dominicjunik.github.io/mod1-project/) and press start to play.

 ## Credits
 The Fisher-Yates Shuffle was found [here](https://stackoverflow.com/questions/2450954/how-to-randomize-shuffle-a-javascript-array)